 If the credit card company notices that your credit report has a history of missed payments, they might hesitate to allow you even a secured card.

-2. Too much outstanding debts
+2. Too many outstanding debts

 If you have too many outstanding debts, it might be an indication that you are financially unstable to pay off debts, which can be a red flag to a few credit card issuers.